 In his presidential address to the New Englnad Surgical Society, my friend Clement Hiebert (Fig. 12) contributed a beautiful and sensitive analysis of the elements that formulate a joyful and rewarding life in surgery.
 To quote from his introduction, "... my subject the joy of surgery, the magic stuff, the grail which once moved every doctor in this room to become a surgeon and which even now beckons through the jading mists of tedium and time.
-Strip away the corrupting dullness and look afresh at our profession.
-I contend it to be the most splendiferous of all professions."
+Strip away the corrupting dullness and look afresh at our professions."
 In the closing pages of this address he eloquently describes the bonds, the spiritual bonds, that join patient and surgeon.
-In his words: "The exultation of pain relieved, life prolonged, body restored, is a celebration which goes on and on. . . .
+In his words: "The exultation of pain relieved, life prolonged, body restored, is a celebration which goes on and on...
 Decades later the patient may recall the very date of the event [surgery], especially if the surgeon has added caring to his curing."